-In Figure \ref{fig-0} (also refer to Figure \ref{fig-4}(b)), we can see the physical meaning of phase shift.
-The red line and blue line denote two line solitons, as we can see, V-shape soliton is composed by half red line soliton and half blue line soliton.
+In Fig. \ref{fig-0} [also refer to Fig. \ref{fig-4}(b)], we can see the physical meaning of phase shift.
+All figures in this paper are 2D slice plotted by taking $(w, \widetilde{w}) =(0, 0)$.

+The red line and blue line denote two-line solitons and, as we can see, the V-shape soliton is composed of a half red line soliton and half blue line soliton.
 The green line describes the distance between the vertices of the two V-shape solitons, which becomes longer and longer as $\tilde\delta$ increases.

 We note that when $\lambda_1$ is real, that is, $\lambda_1=\overline{\lambda}_1$, the two-soliton reduces to one-soliton case: $\mathcal{L}_\sigma=\displaystyle{\frac{d_{11}}{8\pi}}\mathrm{sech}^2\widetilde{X}_1$ because of $c_{3}=d_{22} =0$.
 Similarly, when $\lambda_2$ is real, $\mathcal{L}_\sigma=\displaystyle{\frac{d_{22}}{8\pi}}\mathrm{sech}^2\widetilde{X}_2$ because of $c_{3}=d_{11} =0$.